Stay informed with the latest news and guidance. Visit the Coronavirus/COVID-19 Updates website.

 Faculty and Other Instructors

-- View the University Guidelines for Recording of Synchronous Remote Class Sessions, including suggested text to include on syllabi for Spring Quarter, 2020 classes.
+- View the University Guidelines for Recording of Synchronous Remote Class Sessions, including suggested text to include on syllabi for Summer Quarter, 2020 classes.

 - Visit the Digital Learning Faculty Resources webpage for guidance on remote teaching.
 Content has been developed for faculty and TAs.